There are many factors to think about when you buy a new furnace:

-Chief / Bauer Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.
+Chief/Bauer Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, ultimately, how much it will cost you.
 Essentially, the higher your furnace efficiency rating the less energy your heating equipment uses to heat your home.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the value that shows how much heat the furnace will provide compared to the amount of energy used to produce the heat.
 For instance, if your furnace has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.

 Note that this rating does not include the potential heat lost through leaking or poorly installed duct work or attic insulation.
 The duct work in each home is different – some high quality, some poorer, so the AFUE rating does not include this in their rating.
 If you feel that your heating system or duct system is not energy efficient, give Chief/Bauer Service Experts a call today and we will give you a free in-home analysis and help you determine how much more energy and money you could potentially save each month.